 Take Care During Renovations and Redecorations

 Whether completing a major renovation or simply redecorating, making changes to your home can affect your alarm system’s components in various ways.
 Our post on Securing Your House During Your Home Renovation Project pointed out some of the ways that renovations can affect your alarm system.
 For starters, cutting down walls can affect alarm wiring.
-Additionally, changing out doors and windows can affect the alarm contacts that protected the old windows and doors.
+Additionally, changing out doors and windows can affect the alarm contacts that installed in the old windows and doors.
 Finally, renovations may change what motion detectors “see” in front of them.
 Occasionally tearing down walls can expose detectors to windows that used to stay blocked from the detector’s sight.
 As mentioned earlier, the sun shining through these windows may now cause a false alarm.
 We recommend calling your alarm company before undertaking major renovations to plan around these potential obstacles.

 Like renovations, home redecorations can also affect your chances of experiencing a false alarm.
 Adding large plants to a room, for example, adds to this risk.
 Large plants or trees that may sway underneath a fan can easily create a motion detector alarm.
-When redesigning a room’s look, make sure that you take into account what type of security contacts protect that room.
+When redesigning a room’s look, make sure that you take into account what type of security contacts you installed in that room.
 Let’s look at one final factor that causes possibly more false alarms than any other: the addition of pets.

 Manage New (or Newly Grown) Pets